If your breast implants are placed under the muscle, there's a little something you may notice when your chest muscles move called flex distortion.

 It's more humorously known as the boobie dance, because you can flex your breasts the way bodybuilders make their pecs dance!

-Flex distortion is a phenomenon that only occurs with implants placed underneath the muscle.
-So, everyone with unders will have some muscle motion of the breasts.
+Flex distortion is a phenomenon that only occurs with breast implants placed underneath the muscle.
+So, everyone with unders will have some muscle motion of the breast implants.

 You may be able to do the flexing voluntarily, or it may happen spontaneously.